 Thus, I've taken it upon myself to revitalize the Atomic Links, which hasn't really been updated for about half a decade, give or take a month.
 What you'll find below is a roster of sites dedicated to one or more versions of the super hero games based in the Marvel Universe - or some reasonable fascimile therein.
 These links should be current and/or at least live as of September 20th, 2019:

 (updated within a year, give or take)

-Ben Reilly's Marvel RPG Page, if you hadn't guessed, is a web site dedicated to the Marvel Super Heroes Role Playing Game.
-The man has descriptions of most your standard Marvel Heroes, some creepy villains, esoteric equipment, and he's even got a whole bunch of source books available for use in your MSH (Classic) games.
+Ben Reilly's Marvel RPG Page is a venerable web site dedicated exclusively to the Marvel Super Heroes Role Playing Game.
+Mr. Reilly has descriptions of countless Marvel Super Heroes, hordes of Marvel Super Villains, entire arsenals of esoteric equipment, and numerous themed character source books available for use in your MSH (Classic) games.

 Classic Marvel Forever Dot Com: in its own words, Classic Marvel Forever Dot Com is an almost complete MSH RPG resource.
 It has any number of character descriptions, both from Marvel and other sources as well, not to mention recent high-quality scans of the original game books, and various house rules.
 But I would avoid the site's forum, if I were you.

 the FASERIP Archive Project: the author of this project has taken it upon himself to archive the material available on every other MSH RPG site, doing so by taking screenshots of said material and posting it under his domain in the form of PDFs.
 Ostensibly, this was to save content from 'dying' sites, but the 13 is not only alive, but it is kicking!

 Sleeping Dogs Let Lie: